Mexico Travel Guide

 There are a total of 68 national languages, with 63 of these being indigenous languages.

-While you will get by if you only speak English if you visit tourist hotspots, knowing some Spanish is advised.
+While you will get by if you only speak English, if you visit tourist hotspots, knowing some Spanish is advised.
+If you venture off the beaten path and into Indigenous communities, being able to speak Spanish (or having access to a translation app) is essential.

 Currency